Image courtesy of Michael Wolfe at www.wolfewisecreative.com.au

 In spite of the foreboding weather of the year before, 2005 would see a three night production and by 2006, over 2000 people were in attendance.

-2008 was a year which saw over 300 people enjoying the program and up to 400 volunteers were involved, mostly from the Seventh-day Adventist church community and the Central Coast Adventist School, who ensured this gift to the local community happened each year.
+2008 was a year that saw over 3000 people enjoying the program and up to 400 volunteers were involved, mostly from the Seventh-day Adventist church community and the Central Coast Adventist School, who ensured this gift to the local community happened each year.

 Numbers continued to grow from hereon and after this time, those going on the drama tour have generally been between 3500 and 4000.

-Melissa Sanburg, Sonia Allum and a new team (and many long term supporters as well) brought a fresh energy to the event, supported by Tony Kent, the principal of the Central Coast Adventist School.
-This event sadly had another interruption due to the COVID-19.
+Melissa Sanburg, Sonia Allum and a new team (and many long-term supporters as well) brought fresh energy to the event, supported by Tony Kent, the current principal of the Central Coast Adventist School.
+This event sadly had another interruption due to COVID-19.
 Hopefully with viruses and logistics sorted we can commence again in 2023.